GaryJeagerZhao/Super-Resolution-Image-Generation-for-APTOS-2019-Dataset-Based-on-SRGAN/README.md

   - Sample outputs from the model.

 ## Output Visualization
-- The original images and the generated high-resolution images are saved in the **`images`** folder.
+- The sample original images and the generated high-resolution images are saved in the **`images`** folder.
 - When viewing a pair of images side by side, the difference in edge clarity becomes evident.
 The generated high-resolution image displays sharp, clear edges, while the original image appears blurry.